fusepoolP3/overall-architecture/d51-deliverable.md

 #### Transformer API

 The transformer API defines a RESTfull and RDF based API for data transforming components.
 It supports both synchronous and asynchronous execution of the data transformation tasks.
-While similar APIs aree provided by other projects such as by Apache Any23 ([Apache Any23 REST Service](http://any23.apache.org/service.html)) or by Apache Stanbol ([Apache Stanbol Enhancer RESTful API](http://stanbol.apache.org/docs/trunk/components/enhancer/#RESTful_API)) none of these APIs offered the required flexibility.
+While similar APIs are provided by other projects such as by Apache Any23 ([Apache Any23 REST Service](http://any23.apache.org/service.html)) or by Apache Stanbol ([Apache Stanbol Enhancer RESTful API](http://stanbol.apache.org/docs/trunk/components/enhancer/#RESTful_API)) none of these APIs offered the required flexibility.
 We hope that the advantages of the API we propose, like the RDF service description and the possibility of asynchronous execution will convince other communities to adopt it or might contribute to a new and more broadly accepted standard.

 The Specification for the Transformer API is an annex to this deliverable and also available in its latest version at: [https://github.com/fusepoolP3/overall-architecture/blob/master/transformer-api.md](https://github.com/fusepoolP3/overall-architecture/blob/master/transformer-api.md)